 Not only will workers have many jobs, the tasks and duties of the jobs they'll perform will be markedly different from what they studied.
-The experts that attended the IFTF workshop in March 2017 estimated that around 85% of the jobs that today's learners will be doing in 2030 haven't been invented yet.
-This makes the famous prediction that 65% of grade school kids from 1999 will end up in jobs that haven't yet been created seem conservative in comparison.13
+Indeed, some of the participants that attended the IFTF expert workshop in March of 2017 imagined a future in which 85% of the jobs that today's learners will be doing in 2030 haven't been invented yet.
+While an exact percentage is impossible to predict, the fact remains that automation and AI will transform a vast majority of jobs in the future.